marcpre/personal_blog_eleventy/README.md

 35. Input the top posts into chatgpt and generate a viral post
 36. Comment the post of openai that data is the moat
 37. Is AI as powerful as everybody thinks?
+38. At which stage are we in the AI development?